ebo-arcadia/angular-jwt-auth/README.md

 ### create a create fund page using model-driven forms technique
     steps to implement
+        [X] import reactive or model driven forms module [X] create a route to invoke the component
-        - [] define a new instance of form control class
-        - [] define controls using form control class
-        - [] assign instance to a property on the component
-        - [] define default values for each control value
-        - [] pass validation to the form control
+        [X] define a new instance of form control class [X] define control instance using form control class [X] assign instance to a property on the component [X] define default values for each property [X] pass validation to the form control
-        - [] define async validation passing it as an argument to form control
-        - [] associate inputs in the template to the control properties using directive
-        - [] add message to show error messages on the HTML page if errors returned by the validator
+        [X] associate inputs in the template to the control properties using directive [] add message to show error messages on the HTML page if errors returned by the validator [] define async validation passing it as an argument to form control

 ### create a sign up portal using template-driven forms technique